FidelityInternational/concourse-pagerduty-notification-resource/README.md

 Source Configuration
 --------------------

-- `pd_service_key`: *Required*.
+- `service_key`: *Required*.
 The GUID of one of your "Generic API" services.
 This is the "Integration Key" listed on a Generic API's service detail page.

 The following fields are required if you want to see erroring Concourse task output in the Pagerduty notification: